 The procedure is initiated with a RESOURCE STATUS REQUEST message sent from eNB to en-gNB to start a measurment, stop a measurements, add cells to report for a measurement.

+If the Report Characteristics IE is included in the RESPOURCE STATUS REQUEST message and this indicates cell specific measurements, the Cell To Report IE shall be included.

-Upon receipt en-gNB:
+Upon receipt of the RESOURCE STATUS REQUEST message, the en-gNB:

 - shall initiate the requested measurement according to the parameters given in the request in case the Registration Request IE set to "start"; or